thuy-n/thuy-n.github.io/README.md

 # Aspiring NeuroAI researcher

-#### Passionate about multidisciplinary approaches to research and the intersection of neuroscience and artificial intelligence for socially beneficial applications.
+#### :wave: Hi!
+I'm Thuy (she/her).
+I'm passionate about multidisciplinary approaches to research and the intersection of neuroscience and artificial intelligence for socially beneficial applications.

 This page is currently under construction.
 Stay tuned :)

+## Quick Facts
+- :house: I'm from Hanoi, Vietnam.
+- :round_pushpin: I'm currently studying in Montreal, Canada.
+- :airplane: I’ve also lived in Geneva, Stockholm, and Ottawa before finding my way to this lovely city!
+- :headphones: I love listening to music and making overly specific playlists.
+- :seedling: I'm still learning and growing.

 ## Education
 - B.A. & Sc., Honours Cognitive Science | McGill University (_Sep 2021 - May 2025_)